-Can you remember how and when you first became involved in an official capacity?
+Can you remember the first time you got involved in an official capacity?

 What is your favourite memory while being involved?

-How has the Coronavirus pandemic affected your current role?
+How has the Coronavirus pandemic affected your role currently?

 If you could do anything to improve the club, what would it be?